Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

          :width: 15cm

 4. *Search imagery*, to view meta-data of all available images intesecting your AOI.
 You can apply search filters and specify the period for which you would like to receive images.
 This will help in forming an imagery catalog with the necessary parameters.
-5. Select the prteferable image from the imagery catalog or use the WFS generated vector layer (*Maxar SW metadata metadata*) to search through more attributes.
+5. Select the prteferable image from the imagery catalog or use the WFS generated vector layer (*Maxar SW metadata*) to search through more attributes.
 If you want to process a specific image in advance, insert your image ID in the field on the top of the plugin, this will make it easier to find the image in the imagery catalog.

 .. note::
     Imagery metadata is saved in the form of vector layer.
 You can interact with its Attribute Table by searching through all attributes.